Court of Session: Outer House

 The Outer House is a court of first instance, although some statutory appeals are remitted to it by the Inner House.
 Such appeals are originally referred from the sheriff courts, the court of first instance for civil causes in the court system of Scotland.
 Judges in the Outer House are referred to as Lord or Lady [name], or as Lord Ordinary.
 The Outer House is superficially similar to the High Court in England and Wales, and in this house judges sit singly—and with a jury of twelve in personal injury or defamation actions.
 Subject-matter jurisdiction is extensive and extends to all kinds of civil claims unless expressly excluded by statute, and it shares much of this jurisdiction with the sheriff courts.
 Some classes of cases, such as intellectual property disputes, are heard by an individual judge designated by the Lord President as the jurist for intellectual property cases.

 Final judgments of the Outer House, as well as some important judgements on procedure, may be appealed to the Inner House.
 Other judgments may be so appealed with leave.

-Lands Valuation Appeal Court
+Other sittings

-The Lands Valuation Appeal Court is a Scottish civil court, composed of three Court of Session judges, and established under Section 7 of the Valuation of Lands (Scotland) Amendment Act 1879.
+The court sits as the Lands Valuation Appeal Court is a Scottish civil court, composed of three Court of Session judges, and established under Section 7 of the Valuation of Lands (Scotland) Amendment Act 1879.
 It hears cases where the decision of a local Valuation Appeal Committee is disputed.
 The senators who make up the Lands Valuation Appeal Court was specified in 2013 by the Act of Sederunt (Lands Valuation Appeal Court) 2013, which has both Lord Carloway (Lord President) and Lady Dorrian (Lord Justice Clerk) as members with a further four senators specified.